zettsu-t/cppMockgen/howToUse.md

 * Stub function and variable : definition that is defined in a source file but not linked

-CppMockGen does not generate codes for system headers, standard C/C++ libraries, Boost C++ libraries, and compiler internal classes and functions.
+CppMockGen does not generate code for system headers, standard C/C++ libraries, Boost C++ libraries, and compiler internal classes and functions.
 It assumes that C++ user-defined symbols are in camel case and treats free functions which contain no upper cases as the system